 Weigh the advantages and disadvantages so you can be prepared during an emergency.

-After Jim Pickford fell and fractured his arm, he knew he needed help — fast!
+After Jim Pickford fell and fractured his arm, he knew he needed help, fast.
+He turned to a Vanderbilt Orthopaedic Injury Clinic.

-“When I saw him again, he was doing very well pain-wise,” said Bowman.
+“When I saw him again, he was doing very well pain-wise,” Bowman said.
 “We did some more X-rays and everything clinically looked like he was doing well, but he needed the next stage of treatment: Moving, getting his strength back and guidance on how to do that.”

 Convenient care

 When an emergency arises, it’s important to know that you have options.
-Orthopedic walk-in clinics offer advantages for fractures, muscle injuries and other orthopedic emergencies — often with time- and cost-saving results.
+Orthopedic injury clinics offer advantages for treating fractures, muscle injuries and other urgent orthopedic conditions — often with time- and cost-saving results.

 “The clinic is a convenient way for patients to get treatment right away,” said Bowman.
 “I saw people last night who said, ‘I’m really glad you have this because I can’t get here during the day because of work.’”

-The orthopedic walk-in clinic, which is staffed exclusively by orthopedic physicians, is open after-hours on weekdays and on Saturday mornings.
+These orthopedic injury clinics, staffed exclusively by orthopedic specialists, are open after-hours on weekdays and on Saturday mornings.
 It offers splinting, casting, diagnostic imaging, concussion screening and a variety of tests, treatments and services.
-Each month, physicians see about 250 patients who mainly suffer from acute injuries such as sprains, strains and fractures.
-These patients have more in common than just their injuries, pain and desire to receive medical attention, however.
+Each month, Vanderbilt physicians see over 250 patients there.
+The patients mainly suffer from acute injuries such as sprains, strains and fractures.
+They have more in common than their injuries and need for care, however.
 They also want to avoid wait and cost of visiting the emergency department.

 Saving time and money

-When patients walk into the clinic, they are paired with an orthopedic provider right away.
-They are in and out in a much quicker timeframe but with similar services they would find in an ED or urgent care facility.
+When people arrive at the clinic, they are paired with an orthopedic provider right away.
+They are usually in and out faster than they would be from an emergency room or urgent care clinic, but with similar services.

-“It saved him from going to the ED and, time-wise, he spent about a half-hour here rather than the hour or more that people sometimes wait in urgent care,” Bowman said.
-“And for probably significantly less costs, as we charge for an office visit rather than a visit to the emergency department.”
+“It saved him from going to the ED,” the emergency department, Bowman said.
+“Time-wise, he spent about a half hour here, rather than the hour or more that people sometimes wait in urgent care, and for probably significantly less costs, as we charge for an office visit rather than a visit to the emergency department.”

-The Vanderbilt Orthopaedic Injury Clinic in Franklin accepts walk-in appointments in the evenings and weekends and offers both same-day and walk-in appointments throughout the day.
-Click here to learn more and to “Save My Spot.”
+Vanderbilt Orthopaedic Injury Clinics in Franklin and Hendersonville, Tennessee, accept walk-in appointments in the evenings and weekends and offer both same-day and walk-in appointments throughout the day.